p0po/study/String.java.md

     private static final ObjectStreamField[] serialPersistentFields =
         new ObjectStreamField[0];

-    /**
-     * Initializes a newly created {@code String} object so that it represents
-     * an empty character sequence.
-Note that use of this constructor is
-     * unnecessary since Strings are immutable.
-     */
     public String() {
         this.value = "".value;
     }

-    /**
-     * Initializes a newly created {@code String} object so that it represents
-     * the same sequence of characters as the argument; in other words, the
-     * newly created string is a copy of the argument string.
-Unless an
-     * explicit copy of {@code original} is needed, use of this constructor is
-     * unnecessary since Strings are immutable.
-     *
-     * @param  original
-     *         A {@code String}
-     */
     public String(String original) {
         this.value = original.value;
         this.hash = original.hash;
     }

-    /**
-     * Allocates a new {@code String} so that it represents the sequence of
-     * characters currently contained in the character array argument.
-The
-     * contents of the character array are copied; subsequent modification of
-     * the character array does not affect the newly created string.
-     *
-     * @param  value
-     *         The initial value of the string
-     */
     public String(char value[]) {
         this.value = Arrays.copyOf(value, value.length);
     }

-    /**
-     * Allocates a new {@code String} that contains characters from a subarray
-     * of the character array argument.
-The {@code offset} argument is the
-     * index of the first character of the subarray and the {@code count}
-     * argument specifies the length of the subarray.
-The contents of the
-     * subarray are copied; subsequent modification of the character array does
-     * not affect the newly created string.
-     *
-     * @param  value
-     *         Array that is the source of characters *
-     * @param  offset
-     *         The initial offset
-     *
-     * @param  count
-     *         The length
-     *
-     * @throws  IndexOutOfBoundsException
-     *          If the {@code offset} and {@code count} arguments index
-     *          characters outside the bounds of the {@code value} array */ public String(char value[], int offset, int count) {
+    public String(char value[], int offset, int count) {
         if (offset < 0) {
             throw new StringIndexOutOfBoundsException(offset);